LBrockmanK/ArtProcess/README.md

 Automated image tagging

 Waiting to see API costs before continuing
+About 2 cents per image, would be over $1000 dollars my images Need to wait for lower costs

 TODO:
 Need better prompt to control descriptions into a decent format